M268816/power-repo/notes/fe_Method.md

 > OEE2 = 54.04%

-With the current roll data and downtime database I cannot pull the total runtime or connecting downtime for the combined information required.
-They must be calculated separately because the downtime data only contains information attributing it to a line and shift.
-Without lot information on the downtime data, this makes the connection difficult but not impossible.
+With the current roll data and downtime database I cannot connect the constraint data to planned runtime.
+This is done with my Encapsulation algorithm by referencing the date, shift, and lot information relationships between the production and downtime entries.
+For FE they must be calculated separately because the downtime data only contains information attributing it to a line and shift.
+Without lot information on the downtime data, this makes the data connections difficult but not impossible.

-Yet, the only other avenue I could see would be trying to create relationships though pure time management.
-Though the downtime data has proper timestamps, the roll data does not, so I cannot extrapolate those relations from time, making the relationships between production and downtime data now impossible.
+Yet, the only other avenue I could travel would be trying to create relationships though pure time management.
+Finding relationships between when downtime was entered, and when production outputs were posted.
+The downtime data has proper timestamps, the roll data does not, so I cannot extrapolate those relations from time either making the relationships between production and downtime data impossible.

-Instead, I change my original methodology of this part of the OEE formula and I suggest that the line should run all 24 hours, then subtract any collected downtime from the total possible runtime.
+Instead, I changed my original methodology of this part of the OEE formula and I suggest that the line should run all 24 hours, then subtract any collected downtime from the total possible runtime.
 The constraint is then averaged from the collected OEE2 data.
 This causes an unwanted, but unavoidable skewing of overall OEE2 to the average constraint of the line rather than a perfect catalog by catalog calculation.

 > OEE2 = Total Units / ((Average an array of constraints) * Planned Runtime)
 >